 Title IV-E Requirements

 Title IV-E is a federal funding program that helps states pay for the costs of certain children who are removed from their home due to child abuse or neglect.
 Title IV-E eligibility is based on meeting certain criteria when the child is initially removed from his or her home and placed under the care and supervision of the Department of Human Services.

 An essential component to meeting the criteria for eligibility are the courts orders.
-The State Court Administrative Office has approved a number of relevant court orders, which were reviewed by the federal government and determined to meet the federal requirements.
-Use of these SCAO-Approved court orders will aid the courts in meeting all federal and Michigan requirements where children have been removed from the home.
+The State Court Administrative Office has approved a number of relevant court orders, which meet the federal requirements.
+Use of these SCAO-Approved court orders will aid the courts in meeting all federal and state requirements when children are removed from the home.
 Search for the SCAO-Approved court order forms.

 The Child Welfare Services division provides training on Title IV-E requirements, shares information with local courts and the Department of Human Services, and collaborates with the Michigan tribal courts by including them in trainings and providing assistance as they apply for their own individual Title IV-E federal contracts.

 Periodically, the federal government conducts an audit to ensure that states are spending the federal funding correctly and following the federal guidelines required to obtain the funding.
 Collaboration and communication between the courts and the Department of Human Services is critical to a successful audit.
 Child Welfare Services works with the Michigan Department of Human Services to ensure collaboration is taking place at the local level.
 The latest federal audit was conducted in 2010 (see the report), and the next audit will occur in 2013.